-The authors would like to thank Callum Granger for his invaluable assistance in the writing of this chapter.
-Callum is a trainee solicitor at Bird & Bird LLP, based in London.
+The authors would like to thank Max Gross for his invaluable assistance in the updating of this chapter.
+Max is a trainee solicitor at Bird & Bird LLP, based in London.
+231

-Sally Shorthose is a partner in the Life Sciences and Intellectual Property Group at Bird & Bird LLP, based in London.
+Sally Shorthose is a Partner in the Life Sciences and Intellectual Property Group at Bird & Bird LLP, based in London and Dublin, and is the joint head of the International Life Sciences Regulatory Group.
 Before her return to private practice in 2001, she had spent 11 years working in-house in senior roles in the Life Sciences industry, including several years as Legal Director of the Novartis Group in the UK.
-She now specialises in transactional IP work and life sciences regulatory work.
-She is the editor of the Kluwer Law publication, the EU Guide to Pharmaceutical Regulatory Law and is a regular speaker internationally on all types of IP and regulatory issues.
+She now specialises in transactional IP work and life sciences regulatory and commercial work and regularly undertakes due diligence and freedom-to-operate projects.
+She is the editor of the Kluwer Law publication, the EU and UK Guide to Pharmaceutical Regulatory Law, the latest edition of which was released at the beginning of 2023, and is a regular speaker internationally on all types of IP and regulatory issues.
 She has spent much of the last three years leading the Brexit advisory team at Bird & Bird.
 Solicitor - England & Wales, 1988.